GirlInPurple/Py-Packer/README.md

             f'{Background Color}{Text Color}Text{RESET}\n'

             f'{Background Color}{Text Color}Back to [whatever last page was] > quit{RESET}\n' #must be on every page
-            f'{Background Color}{Text Color}Restart PyPacker > restart {RESET}\n' #if nessasary on the page
+            f'{Background Color}{Text Color}Restart PyPacker > restart {RESET}\n' #if necessary on the page
             f'{CYAN}\n') #input text is cyan, only add if the print is part of a input()
     else:
-        MenuingInput = "Override Command" #this is used to get sent immediatly to a certain page/command
+        MenuingInput = "Override Command" #this is used to get sent immediately to a certain page/command

     if MenuingInput == "Nested Page Command":
         utils.ClearConsole()